FranzZemen/logger-adapter/ReadMe.md

 # Usage

-Typically an integrating project would not deal with LoggerAdapter directly.
+Typically, an integrating project would not deal with LoggerAdapter directly.
 It is called within the @franzzemen projects.  however, if desired, it can indeed be instantiated anywhere.

 It is designed to be instantiated in very local context, i.e. within a method or class, but the same instance could